 We periodically share the feedback we receive from the customers with relevant departments to strengthen our VOC activities that reflect this feedback in our corporate activities and employees course for action, which includes improving our products and services and enhancing our provision of information.
 VOC (Voice of Customer) activities: Activity to reflect customer feedback in management policy.
-Flow of Consumer information
+Flow of Customer information

-Customer voices to our Customer Center (Results of 2022: Approx. 74,000)
+Customer voices to our Customer Center (Results of 2023: Approx. 76,000)

-1 Complaints: Includes expressions of dissatisfaction by customers about products or corporate activities 2 Inquiries and feedback: Includes a wide range of questions and opinions expressed by customers other than complaints

-Valuing Customer Feedback for Product Development We are aiming to improve quality, product development and the provision of information through incorporating opinions and requests from the customers.
+^{1} Complaints: Includes expressions of dissatisfaction by customers about products or corporate activities Valuing Customer Feedback for Product Development We are aiming to improve quality, product development and the provision of information through incorporating opinions and requests from the customers.
 Having a point of view of the customers is crucial in developing products that are safe and easy to use.
 We carefully listen to the feedback of the customers, and aim to provide kinder, gentler products to all people.
 We listen to customer feedback carefully and use it to continuously improve our products and services.
-Customer feedback regarding products of other companies and products in other categories are shared with the development division to stimulate new findings from a wider perspective and make prior checks from the customer's point of view. <Examples Utilizing Feedback in Products> Roll label on PET bottles now uses newly developed glue that makes the label easy to remove In response to our customer's feedback that pointed out that the label on PET bottles is difficult to remove and leaves glue residue, we have developed glue that makes it easier to remove the label while maintaining adhesive strength.
-The new glue will be used for a wide range of products.
+Customer feedback regarding products of other companies and products in other categories are shared with the development division to stimulate new findings from a wider perspective and make prior checks from the customer's point of view.
+We will introduce examples of how we have utilized actual customer feedback in our products and services, using a variety of situations as a starting point. ^{2} Inquiries and feedback: Includes a wide range of questions and opinions expressed by customers other than complaints ^{} Products that are no longer sold are also shown.